Disco Elysium: Awards

-Aftermath
+Post-release

 Breakup of ZA/UM

 Following the critical and commercial success of Disco Elysium, work immediately began on a direct sequel to the game as well as several spin-off projects.
 The direct sequel, code-named Y12, was led by Kurvitz, Rostov, and Hindpere.
 Another project, P1, was led by Kender.
 In October 2022, ZA/UM member Martin Luiga announced that he, Kurvitz, Rostov, and Hindpere of ZA/UM had "involuntarily left the company" in late 2021, stating that ZA/UM "no longer represents the ethos it was founded on."
 Luiga also affirmed that the ZA/UM cultural association had also been dissolved.
 In an interview, Luiga stated that the other three members had been fired under false pretenses.
 A spokesperson for ZA/UM denied the allegations.